 If you have a smartphone, you could try downloading Duolingo, a free language app where you can learn more than 30 languages – including Latin, for the history buffs among us.
 You can spend as little as 10 minutes a day practicing your speaking, listening, reading and writing skills, and these bite-size lessons are seriously effective; you’ll be surprised at how quickly you progress.
 Lessons are personalised and fun – you can race against the clock and earn points for each correct answer – and you might find yourself becoming somewhat addicted.

-We’ve pulled together a more in-depth read on the benefits of learning a new language which also contains further suggestions on how to start out – both during and after lockdown.
+We’ve also pulled together a more in-depth read on the benefits of learning a new language, which contains further suggestions on how to get started o your language-learning journey.

 A final thought…

 This is an unsettling time, but being at home can also bring about new opportunities.
 Pre-lockdown, most of us have lamented how busy we are, or wished we had more time on our hands so we could finally take up baking or learn to use that camera.
 It’s true that developing skills takes effort, patience and motivation, but you’ll be able to enjoy the rewards and results long after lockdown is over.
 Plus, impressing friends, family and your work colleagues with your new skills is just another thing to look forward to.

 If you’re keen to learn, but haven’t found something you like above – then you could try heading over to the courses section of our website.
 There’s currently 50,000 courses to choose from with a mix of free and paid for learning opportunities.